lazarchitect/Checkers/README.md

-# Checkers
-Took a break from the Quadradius thing to throw this together.
-It's just checkers... for now.

 After completing Song Guesser, I decided to dive into one of my favorite project types, board games.
 As a tutorial project for other things I want to make, I chose the simplest board game I could think of.